 5) Analytics & Improvement

-We’ll now go into each section in greater detail and provide you with a sample template that can be easily modified to fit your needs and purposes.
+I’ll now go into each section in greater detail and provide you with a sample template that can be easily modified to fit your needs and purposes.

 This is where you outline the reason for the pitch.
 Where you highlight the insight that your discussions with the client have yielded.
 Where you differentiate yourself by showing a greater understanding of the problem beyond merely what the client has requested.